m3y/asctx/README.md

 This is the context switch helper for 'aws sso login'

 usage:
-  asctx            : show context list or use peco to filter context asctx config     : edit configuration file
+  asctx        : show context list or use peco to filter context asctx config : edit configuration file asctx clear  : clear context information

   asctx help   : show this message

 $ asctx
 # a filter using peco